lemlac/mulem/docs/reference.md

 ## Operators

 The philosophy of Mulang is that symbols should be easy to understand and that generally keywords are preferred over symbols.
 Most symbols are consistent with their contextual meaning, for example `*` and `/` relate to math, `~` relates to bitwise operators, `!` relates to exceptions, `&` relates to tuples, etc..
 There's also a common pattern where repeating an operator gets you a more advanced version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.
-Mulang will check any combination of symbols greedily until the next space or word, so for example `++` would be different from `+ +`.
+Mulang will check any combination of symbols greedily until the next space or word except for the reserved comment token (`--`), so for example `++` would be different from `+ +`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
 Symbol characters include any ASCII character that isn't alphanumeric, whitespace, quotation marks, delimiters, or brackets&mdash;in other words these symbols: `~!@#$%^&*-+=|\:<.>/?`.
 There may be operator overloading in the future, so even if an operator could be broken into smaller parts, it's considered a unique operator even if it has no meaning.
 Because of that, long sequences of operators need to be broken up into their separate symbols.
 From example `a+++b`, the compiler will see `+++` as one operator instead of as `++` and `+`.
 You would need to say `a++ +b` to make sure it's clear that it's 2 operators and not one.
 This not only helps the parser but also helps the coder when reading the code.
 There are exceptions to this rule: `--` is **always** a comment no matter what, and `^` can be chained for pointer dereferencing.

 **Algebra:**